stadiamaps/ferrostar/guide/src/web-getting-started.md

 ferrostar.costingOptions = { bicycle: { use_roads: 0.2 } };
 ```

-Other frameworks, like Vue, have more native support for web components.
+Other frameworks, like Vue, have better support for web components.
 In Vue, you can write “markup” in your components like this!
+However, there are a few gotchas.
-Though note that the properties need to be written as camelCase!
+The properties need to be written as camelCase, for one,
-Some IDEs do not correctly suggest code completion for non-Vue components.
+and some IDEs do not correctly suggest code completion.
+You’ll also want to continue using JS (ex: via the `onMounted` hook in Vue)
+for most complex properties like functions.

 ```javascript
 <ferrostar-web